SanjanaPushpita/medsam-flare22-segmentation/README.md

 Single-model liver (focal organ) segmentation pipeline based on **MedSAM** fine-tuning.
 The repo captures the final Colab workflow, cached metrics, and qualitative outputs used to generate the results shown in the notebook.

-> ℹ️ Earlier UNet/SwinUNETR experiments were removed from the notebook.
-Only MedSAM is trained/evaluated in this project snapshot.

 ## Repository Contents